vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 Sunsoft/Quest fixtures with later sections and track reactivation.
 The music corpus was unavailable for this checkpoint.

+## HeartBeatPS1 migration and completion review

+HeartBeatPS1 now executes one stream serving its declared playback tracks.
+Decoder routing selects the musical channel; every event carries its leading source delay.
+Musical handlers no longer accept channel/delta arguments, filter channels, construct delayed emitters, or return a wait.
+LFO/envelope helpers use the current emitter directly.
+Source-only events need no playback handler.

+Tempo and PPQN belong to stream state, initialized from the sequence itself;
+the runtime settings no longer duplicate them.
+Track state retains instruments, controllers, and voice history.
+Initialization uses beginSection instead of an initialized flag checked on every command.
+Channel-tagged loop commands remain global, including loops encoded on channels outside the declared track count.
+HeartBeatPS1's sequence implementation loses 39 lines in this pass.

+One compact case in the existing HeartBeatPS1 tests exercises finite/infinite repeats across two tracks, initialization before a leading delay, same-tick source order, portamento after a tempo change, ignored-event timing, and delayed loop/end boundaries.
+It reuses the existing container fixture.
+Permanent test code grows by 41 lines; no test files or permanent export-comparison harnesses were added.

+NamcoSnes assessment: it has a shared command clock and flow, not physically independent sequencers.
+Its masked note/control commands address several voices in one opcode, and its active/slur masks can also change unselected voices.
+Its per-voice tick processing must continue during waits.
+The current scalar routing API cannot express these broadcasts followed by one shared wait.
+Executing an Effects-returning body once per selected voice would require rules for combining waits/branches; splitting stream and voice command phases would introduce another execution convention.
+Neither is justified by removing a few mask/global-event guards.
+Retain its current independent executions for now, document that compatibility arrangement at construction, and revisit only with a simpler, demonstrably useful broadcast design.
+No NamcoSnes playback behavior was changed.

+The final shared-code pass consolidated initial and subsequent playlist entry through one local beginSection operation.
+Comments now distinguish decoded tracks, execution streams, and output tracks accurately, including the playlist completion policy.
+TrackProgram, TrackState, TrackStateContext, and ordinary track terminology remain intact.
+No additional lifecycle API was introduced.

+Validation: warning-free macOS Debug build and all 22 CTest targets passed.
+Before/after comparisons covered 74 generated inputs, 75 sequences, and 186
+MIDI/SF2/DLS artifacts.
+180 artifacts matched byte for byte.
+The six differing MIDIs are standalone/collection exports of three HeartBeatPS1 cases: an explicit terminal delay adds three ticks, and a delayed infinite-loop boundary retains four previously truncated ticks.
+Parsing every MIDI event confirmed that only end-of-track timestamps changed; notes, controllers, and every other event matched.
+All SF2/DLS outputs matched.
+HeartBeatPS1's legacy reader also advances time before processing commands.
+The music corpus was unavailable, so this does not claim real-archive parity.

+This pass removes 37 production lines overall.
+Relative to the pre-refactor core-rewrite checkpoint, the four migrated sequence implementations lose 106 lines, while production code overall grows by 65 lines and tests by 105.
+The benefit is a more accurate ownership model and simpler musical handlers, not a large total line-count reduction.
+The four direct migrations and focused lifecycle cleanup form a coherent stopping point; forcing NamcoSnes through a new broadcast abstraction would weaken that result.

 ## Further investigation

 - Keep test growth proportional to behavioral risk.
 Prefer existing coverage